Trump goes on rampage against the media, sitting Arizona senators at Phoenix rally

 "Our lives are too short to let our differences divide us," Carson said.
 "Our differences are nothing compared to our shared humanity and the values that unite us."

-Alveda King, the niece of Martin Luther King, Jr., and evangelist Franklin Graham both delivered prayers before Trump’s speech.
+Alveda King, a niece of Martin Luther King Jr., and evangelist Franklin Graham both delivered prayers before Trump’s speech.

 "We come tonight as a troubled nation,” Graham said.
 “We're broken spiritually, we're divided politically, we're divided racially."